rovati/exp-app/README.md

 ### Currently Under Development

 The alpha version includes basic features for creating various expense lists, and adding and removing entries to each list.
-Moreover, you can access a summery of expenses amounts for each month.
+You can also access a summary of expenses amounts for each month.
 After adding a basic budget system the app will move to beta version, where deep testing and a reworked UI will be the last main things to do before releasing the first full version of the app.

 ## License